shaik1002/biggitlabbomb/doc/user/project/service_desk/configure.md

 **Tier:** Free, Premium, Ultimate
 **Offering:** Self-managed

-You can use an additional alias email address for Service Desk for an instance.
+You can use an additional alias email address for Service Desk on an instance level.

 To do this, you must configure a [`service_desk_email`](#configure-service-desk-alias-email) in the instance configuration.
 You can also configure a